Look for binoculars that are handy to use and easy to carry

 Good luck choosing binoculars to use wherever you wander.
 And don’t leave home without them.

-Gene and Katie Hamilton are long-time writers about using binoculars for boating, bird watching, stargazing and traveling.
+Gene and Katie Hamilton travel the U.S. extensively in search of a favorite place.
 They are members of the Outdoor Writers Association of America.